StutiMistry147/Distributed-Chat-System/README.md

 - Formal verification of WebSocket authentication flow using SPIN Model Checker

 ## Architecture
-The system is built across three independent layers that communicate through a message queue, ensuring real-time performance is never blocked by storage or AI processing.
+Three independent layers communicate through a message queue so real-time performance is never blocked by storage or AI processing.

-The real-time layer manages WebSocket connections, message routing across channels, and user presence tracking.
-Every message is published to a Redis queue immediately on receipt, decoupling delivery from storage and AI processing.
-Multiple server instances stay in sync through Redis pub/sub so a message sent to instance A is broadcast to users connected to instance B.
+The **real-time layer** manages WebSocket connections, message routing, and presence tracking.
+Every message is published to Redis immediately on receipt.
+Multiple server instances stay in sync via pub/sub, a message sent to instance A is broadcast to users on instance B.

-The persistence layer uses PostgreSQL via SQLAlchemy to store users, servers, channels, and full message history.
-A FAISS vector store maintains embeddings of all messages, updated asynchronously by the AI sidecar after every message save.
+The **persistence layer** uses PostgreSQL via SQLAlchemy for users, channels, and message history.
+A FAISS vector store maintains embeddings of all messages, updated asynchronously after every save.

-The AI sidecar is a completely decoupled async service that subscribes to the message stream and processes messages in the background.
-It embeds every incoming message using sentence-transformers for semantic search, and generates channel summaries on demand via the Gemini API.
-If the AI sidecar goes down, core chat continues unaffected.
+The **AI sidecar** is a completely decoupled async service that subscribes to the message stream and processes in the background, semantic embeddings via sentence-transformers, channel summaries on demand via Gemini API.
+If it goes down, core chat continues unaffected.

 <img width="1410" height="1202" alt="image" src="https://github.com/user-attachments/assets/b62f936e-3632-43c8-9106-2f0f6cf93f53" />